A note on fund distributions and how they impact your statement and your taxes.

 While it is never fun to generate taxable income, taxes are one of Ben Franklin’s two certainties (death being the other) and in some cases, paying the taxes over time does make rebalancing easier, and prevents most funds from building up unmanageable gains that force us to hold things that we would prefer to sell.
 Most of our funds are relatively tax efficient because they have low turnover as one of our selection criteria.
 In addition, most of our funds are growing in size from new investor contributions and can use new assets to rebalance the portfolio instead of selling securities to reach a target allocation.

-Last year was an anomaly in how quickly stocks rebounded from the lows of 2020, and the heights to which many of the securities climbed above fair value.
-This caused many of our funds to make sales and increased distributions in several funds well above what we would expect on an annual basis.
 This income will be reported to you on form 1099-DIV if held in a non-IRA account and will increase your tax bill come April.
 This is a normal part of investing and the benefits we get from active management should outweigh negatives compared to purchasing passive funds or ETFs, which have a tendency to have lower annual distributions.
 Keep in mind that you still have to pay the taxes when you sell a more tax efficient fund, so it is the timing that is changed, not necessarily the tax bill.
 In addition, if we sell a passive fund with a very large, deferred gain, we may end up in a higher capital gains bracket than if we pay the taxes a little each year.

 While we do make an effort to minimize the tax impact of annual distributions, the reporting confusion on your gain/loss report is unavoidable as custodians are required to report your monthly and annual statements in this manner.
 You may hold a fund for many years that doesn’t seem to have any gains, when in fact your holding is significantly more than your initial investment, but distributions have cause basis to increase each year.
 We believe that utilizing actively managed funds with very low turnover is in your best interest despite the tax and reporting inconveniences.
 While ETFs may be more efficient on a tax basis, they are typically over-diversified and may have counter party risks that do not exist in mutual funds, often negating any potential tax efficiency benefit.
 If your annual distributions create an exorbitant tax consequence, we can use asset location strategies to mitigate the annual impact of distributions; we can also use more individual stocks in your non-qualified accounts to limit distributions, if necessary.